dayvsonsales/example-ddd-typescript-nodejs/README.md

 | --------------------------- | ----------------------- | ------------------------- | ----------------- |
 | ![Statements](#statements#) | ![Branches](#branches#) | ![Functions](#functions#) | ![Lines](#lines#) |

-A simple application made to train typescript and SOLID concepts with DDD
+A simple application made to train typescript and SOLID concepts with DDD.